Healthcare Professionals

 The REVEAL Phase 1/2 Adolescent and Adult Trial is a first-in-human, open-label, randomized, dose-escalation and dose-expansion study evaluating the safety and preliminary efficacy of TSHA-102 in females aged 12 and older with Rett syndrome.

 A total of six participants aged 15 to 21 years were treated with TSHA-102 in this study.
-Two of the participants received the lower dose (5.7×10¹⁴ vg) of TSHA-102 and four of the participants received the higher dose (1×10¹⁵ vg) of TSHA-102.
+Two of the participants received the low dose (5.7×10¹⁴ vg) of TSHA-102 and four of the participants received the high dose (1×10¹⁵ vg) of TSHA-102.
 These participants will continue to be monitored throughout the study.
 Enrollment for this trial is complete.

 REVEAL Phase 1/2 Pediatric Trial (Part A)